 Does getting your nutrition dialed-in ever feel like looking for a unicorn or chasing the pot of gold at the end of the rainbow?
 Something out there that you get so close to catching but just can't seem to pin down?
 Proper nutrition is the most important piece to health and wellness.
 You can look at it as the base of your pyramid or the cornerstone of your fortress.

 It doesn't need to be difficult or seem impossible-- it just takes a little planning, commitment and accountability; then, over time, it will become automatic.
-Here are some surefire hacks that will help to guarantee success:
+Here are some tips that will help to guarantee success:

 Plan your meals for the week